tarides/ocaml-eglot/README.md

 ### Renaming

-`ocaml-eglot-rename` to rename the symbol under the cursor:
+Use `ocaml-eglot-rename` to rename the symbol under the cursor.
+Starting with OCaml 5.3 it is possible to rename a symbol across multiple files after building an up-to-date index with `dune build @ocaml-index`.

 ![Rename example](media/rename.gif)